vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 A descendant of the legendary Pāṇḍu, this king considers himself to belong to

-the Lunar Race \( somavam
+the Lunar Race \( somavaṁśa\).

-. śa\).
 The first two kings in the genealogy according to both inscriptions are styled rāja  and nr̥pati, the later kings mahārāja.
 Son of Jayabala, founder of the dynasty, is Vatsarāja, from whose marriage with

 Droṇabhaṭṭārakā mahārāja  Nāgabala is borṇ From the latter’s marriage with Indrabhaṭṭārakā is born mahārāja  Bharatabala, who is eulogized as a great warrior̥ 7 Bharatabala married a daughter of a family descending from Amara \( amarajakula\), a fact that is particularly emphasizeḍ This princess, designated as ‘Lokaprakāśā’, is said to hail from Kosalā.
 8 The accentuation of her origin